AhnBCILab/P300BCIWTS/README.md

 ### The following figure is the system diagram of WTS.
 ![WTS_SystemDiagram](./Image/WTS_SystemDiagram.png)
 ### ※ Update ※
-#### For using New WTS: Read "How_To_Experiment_by_using_New_WTS.pdf"
-#### Naive user and for using Old WTS: Read "WTS_Documentation.pdf"
-~~OpenViBE's Python Scripting box does not yet support Python 3.
-In a situation where the CNN model needs to be introduced in WTS, the system is divided into three modules to operate in order to use tensorflow in Python 3.
-The method of operating the new method of WTS was described in detail in step-by-step in the Documentation.~~
+OpenViBE's Python Scripting box does not yet support Python 3.
+In a situation where the CNN model needs to be introduced in WTS, the Version 2 of the WTS is divided into three modules to operate in order to use tensorflow in Python 3.
+The method of operating the Ver1 and Ver2 WTS was described in detail in step-by-step in the "How_To_Experiment_by_using_New_WTS.pdf" Documentation.
+Version 1 of the WTS was described in detail in "WTS_Documentation.pdf" documentation (page 7-9).

 Implementing it in the following(above) manner was a method when openvibe did not support Python 3.
 Python 3 is now available for openvibe's Python scripting box.
 I'm going to check and modify it as soon as possible.